sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

    :alt: splitting_userguide
    :width: 90%

-**Compare Specific Columns Node output**
+**Compare Specific Columns Node Output**

 Output of ``Compare Specific Columns`` node displaying datasets created by splitting incoming datasets based on specific columns comparison.

-*	First Dataframe (A-B) is created with rows that are part of 1st incoming Dataframe but not present in 2nd Dataframe.
+*	First DataFrame (A-B) is created with rows that are part of 1st incoming DataFrame but not present in 2nd DataFrame.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/comparespecols-printnode-output1.png
    :alt: splitting_userguide
    :width: 90%

-*	Second Dataframe (B-A) is created with rows that are part of 2nd incoming Dataframe but not present in 1st Dataframe.
+*	Second DataFrame (B-A) is created with rows that are part of 2nd incoming DataFrame but not present in 1st DataFrame.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/comparespecols-printnode-output2.png
    :alt: splitting_userguide
    :width: 90%

-*	Third Dataframe (A intersection B) is created with rows that are part of both incoming Dataframes.
+*	Third DataFrame (A intersection B) is created with rows that are part of both incoming DataFrames.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/comparespecols-printnode-output3.png
    :alt: splitting_userguide